FAR keeps you safe through safe location, supervision, viewing bunkers, blockhouse, static stands, and launch rails.

 VIEWING BUNKERS

 Viewing bunkers supply both protection and distance for the person witnessing a static firing or launch.
-The viewing bunker supplies protection in front, overhead, and behind.
+The viewing bunker supplies protection in front, overhead, behind, and to either side.
 Frontal protection includes a concrete wall, buttress, and earth berm.
 This protection is in case a rocket or static stand explodes sending out shrapnel or a fire ball.
 Overhead protection is made up of reinforced concrete and steel.
 This protects against falling debris, flaming parts raining down, and a ballistic rocket coming straight down.
-Protection from behind consists of a reinforced concrete block wall.
-This protects against partially fueled rockets impacting the ground behind the person in the viewing bunker.
+Protection from behind and to either side consists of a reinforced concrete block wall.
+This protects against partially fueled rockets impacting the ground behind or to the sides of the person in the viewing bunker.
 It protects against shrapnel and fireball resulting from the impact.

 These viewing bunks are at least 250-feet from static stands or launchers.
-The affect of overpressure, shrapnel, and fireball decrease with distance.
+The effect of overpressure, shrapnel, and fireball decrease with distance.

 FAR supplies ten viewing bunkers.